 The five-story, 110,000 square foot John D. Tickle Engineering Building is located behind Pasqua Hall facing Neyland Drive.
 The building was dedicated on October 4, 2013, and houses the Department of Civil and Environmental Engineering and the Department of Industrial and Systems Engineering.
 The building is named for John D. Tickle, an industrial engineering alumnus and owner of Strongwell Corporation, who provided significant funding for the facility.
 Strongwell Corporation also manufactured and donated the unique pedestrian bridge that links the building to the main engineering campus.
 Groundbreaking took place on December 1, 2009 and construction began in 2011.

 In 2005, $20 million in federal funding was secured for the Joint Institute for Advanced Materials (JIAM), a joint UT-ORNL institute for advanced materials multidisciplinary research.
 As a national leader in the field of materials research, the COE will play a leading role in the research conducted at the facility.
-The building is currently under construction on the university's Cherokee Farm Campus with a projected completion date in 2015.
+The building is currently under construction on the university's Cherokee Farm Campus with a projected completion date of early 2016.
 Preliminary infrastructure work on the Cherokee Farm site began in 2010.

 In addition to its primary facilities, the College of Engineering has office and laboratory space in several other buildings.
 The Textiles and Nonwovens Development Center (TANDEC), shown at right, houses COE equipment, lab space, and offices.
 Hoskins Library contains office space for COE personnel using lab space in the nearby TANDEC and Senter Hall buildings.
 East Stadium Hall houses two of COE's research centers (the Center for Materials Processing and the Reliability and Maintainability Center) and contains office space for COE graduate students.
 The University of Tennessee Conference Center building in downtown Knoxville is home to COE's Center for Transportation Research.